Oxbow (restaurant): Description

 The bakery and cafe Oxbow operates on 24th Avenue East in Seattle's Montlake neighborhood.
 It has been described as a bagel and pizza shop, as well as an off-shoot of Sea Wolf.
 Bethany Jean Clement of The Seattle Times has described Oxbow as an "airy, pleasantly basic space" that is "gratuity-free, building fair wages, health insurance and paid vacation for staff into their prices".

 The business serves bagels, pastries, pizza, quiches, sticky buns, and scones.
 Among pizzas is a white variety with lemon zest; other pizza toppings include anchovy, eggplant, leeks, potato, and delicata squash.
 According to Clement, pizzas are "coated with cornmeal, fine enough to obviate grittiness".
 Bagel varieties include cinnamon raisin, poppyseed, pumpernickel, and salt, and spread options include cream cheese, peanut butter, salmon, scallion, and sun-dried tomato.
 Drinks include beer, coffee and espresso options, and wine.

 Oxbow uses flour from Cairnspring Mills and coffee beans from Hyacinth Coffee, and carries beers by Cloudburst.

 History

 Oxbow is owned by Jesse and Kit Schumann, who opened the bakery on May 25, 2022.
-Oxbow initially operated via take-out because of indoor dining restrictions caused by the COVID-19 pandemic.
+Oxbow initially operated via take-out due to indoor dining restrictions caused by the COVID-19 pandemic.
 Shortly after the bakery opened, J. Kenji López-Alt "gave the bagels a shoutout" on Instagram, which Jade Yamazaki Stewart of Eater Seattle suggested may have helped to boost business.
 The shop hosted a series of musicians in 2024.